Contributing to Frequenz Repository Configuration¤

 pytest tests/test_*.py

-Or you can use nox
+Or you can use nox:

-The same appliest to pylint
+The same applies to pylint or mypy for example:

 Golden Tests¤